FadumaD/ReadmeGenerater-9/README.md

       [License](#license)
   ## Description
-  This applicatipn creates a readme file for you very quickly and professionally
+  This applicatipn creates a readme file for you very quickly and professionally.
+You answer all the question and it provides you with a README.md file that you could attach to any project.
+It had all the key parts in it that make it a good read me for example the usage and contributors sometime those things are forgotten from a readme file.

   ## Requirements
   undefined

   ## Usage
   You use this by answering the question in as much detail as you can to then have it transferred and made into a readme file.

   ## Contact
   Name - undefined
   Email - Fadumadahir300@gmail.com
-  Github - undefined
+  Github - FadumaD

   ## Contributors
   undefined

   ## Testing
   undefined

   ## License
   This is the Walkthrough Video
   https://drive.google.com/file/d/1Mete_GF86JVzudUnM_diM4q5AS4DveQ3/view?usp=sharing